dummy-image

 Share Their Love Story From Your Point of View

-You can talk about the first day you met their spouse and when you realized they were going to marry each other.
+You can talk about the first day you met your spouse and when you realized they would marry each other.

 Which Qualities Do You Love in Their Partner?